 The City of Cincinnati keeps a public record of all taxi companies registered with the city as well as the number of licenses and the phone numbers for each company.

-GoBus service from Cincinnati to Athens now stops at UC.
-The route stops at West University Avenue and Commons Way, across from Schneider Hall.
+GoBus service from Cincinnati to Athens now stops at UC in two locations.
+The route stops on Main Campus at West University Avenue and Commons Way, across from Schneider Hall.
+GoBus also stops at UC East off Route 32 in Batavia.
 Visit the GoBus website for more details.

 This intercity bus service offers daily trips from downtown Cincinnati to Columbus, Indianapolis, Chicago, Atlanta, Buffalo, Chattanooga, and Knoxville.
 Beginning January 9, 2013, Megabus will stop on campus at West University Avenue and Commons Way en route to Indianapolis, Chicago, and Columbus.

 GotoBus, also referred to as the Chinatown Bus, runs a daily, non-stop route from Cincinnati to New York City for $50.
 Buses leave from Sharonville, OH, near the intersection of I-275 and I-75.

 This bus service has routes to Atlanta, Dayton, Detroit, Chicago, Cleveland, Columbus, Orlando, Toledo, and many more cities.
 Some routes leave from the UC campus and others from the downtown Reading Road station.
 Greyhound offers a "Student Advantage" card for frequent travelers.